whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-30-Glossybox-Subscription-Box-July-2016-Review-Coupon.md

 **Eyeko** Fat Eye Stick, Full Size. *Value $12*

 I have quite a few eyeliners from Eyeko thanks to other subs and they work pretty well.
-I don't have this type of eye stick though so it'll be great to try.
+I don't have this eye stick though so it'll be great to try.
 There's no color stated on the stick, but it's a dark bronze color that has shimmer.
 You can wear it lightly during the day and layer it on more intense for the night.

 <br>